Best Things To Do In Bosnia And Herzegovina

 15 km from Sarajevo, you’ll see the spectacular natural wonder, Vrelo Bosne.
 Spanning 603 hectares at the foot of Mt Igman, Vrelo Bosne has been a natural retreat for Sarajevo’s city dwellers for centuries.
 The park is the source of the River Bosna and is packed with lakes, streams, and endemic flora and flora.

-This is a great place to take the family, where you can take a horse and carriage ride, frolic in the park’s playgrounds, feed the ducks and swans and walk the park’s many trails.
-It’s one of the best places to visit in Bosnia and Herzegovina for a natural revitalizing getaway.
+This is a great place to take the family, where you can take a horse and carriage ride, frolic in the park’s playgrounds, feed the ducks and swans, and walk the park’s many trails.
+It’s one of the most underrated places to visit in Bosnia-Herzegovina and is a great place for a natural revitalizing getaway.

 Sarajevo Tunnel Museum - Best Museums in Bosnia-Herzegovina